 Does CBD Flower Smell?

 Combusted CBD flowers smell very much like marijuana.
-The distinct smell of cannabis is mostly attributed to its terpene profiles.
+You can mostly attribute the distinct smell of cannabis to its terpene profiles.

 Read More: IS CBD OVERDOSE REAL?